 Once you have a grasp on how procrastinating has made you feel, write down how you will feel when the task is complete.
 Duh, right?
 It will help, I promise.

 For me - When my post is written I will feel lighter, accomplished, relieved, productive, successful, and back on track to reach the goals I’ve set for myself.

 Take a moment to sit and experience what it will feel like to cross this thing off your to-do list.
 Close your eyes and feel all the things you just wrote down.
 It feels good, right?!

 All that stands between you and that good feeling is this little thing you’ve been putting off.
 It’s time to take action!
 If you find yourself getting distracted and resorting to your old procrastinatin’ ways, go back to the questions and the answers you wrote down.
 Remember why you’re doing this, how uncomfortable it is to not have it done, and how great you’ll feel when you’ve accomplished the thing.
 If you’re facing a huge daunting project, break it down into manageable tasks and run through the questions each step of the way.
 Every step is progress.

 Why This Works

-It’s so easy for us to build things up in our heads and kid ourselves into thinking not making progress is more comfortable than doing the shit we know we need to do.
+It’s so easy for us to build things up in our heads and kid ourselves into thinking not making progress is more comfortable than doing the stuff we know we need to do.
 In some cases, we even do this with things we really want to do!
 The mind is a powerful and mysterious thing.
 Practices like this that seek to understand what we’re really feeling and why help us become more self-aware and ultimately more successful at navigating life.